 Growing up as a non vegetarian in India can be a bit frustrating; from having to collectively indulge in your one vegetarian friend by ordering paneer at restaurants, to having your favourite foods banned overnight, and worst of all, having to put up with up people who call proudly themselves eggetarians.
 But there is one place that makes all these inherent disadvantages of a life of subtle persecution worth it, a small meat joint just off Hill Road, they call it Imbiss.

 Looking at Imbiss from the outside you’d think it was someone’s garage with a hastily installed kitchen and some uncomfortable looking seats.
 And you’d be right, that’s exactly what it is.
-As far as places to chill go, Imbiss is terrible, it’s crammed, loud, smells like a dead chicken and the water they serve is lukewarm, the staff aren’t the friendliest and the seating is even less comfortable than it looks.
+As far as places to chill go, Imbiss is terrible, it’s crammed, loud, smells like dead chicken, the water they serve is lukewarm, the staff aren’t the friendliest, and the seating is even less comfortable than it looks.

-On paper that would make for a complete disaster of a restaurant, but somehow Imbiss managed to pull through and open up two branches, one in Santa Cruz East and the other in Colaba, and the reason is simple; the food.
+On paper that would make for a complete disaster of a restaurant, but somehow Imbiss managed to pull through and open up three branches, and the reason is simple; the food.
 At Imbiss, it’s all about the food.
-I’ve been a regular at Imbiss since the very beginning and in all these years the two items I truly grew to love were the Meating Joint Burger and the Jaeger Schnitzel
+We’ve been regulars at Imbiss ever since the very beginning, and in all these years the two items we truly grew to love were the Meating Joint Burger and the Jaeger Schnitzel

 TBR Insight: You might want to wear a bib because it can get soggy as hell.

-If a giant hamburger just isn’t for you, the Meeting Joint does have a little brother that’s every bit as good.
+If a giant hamburger just isn’t for you, the Meating Joint does have a little brother that’s every bit as good.

 The schnitzel is a piece of meat that’s been beaten wafer thin, breaded and deep fried in batter to a level that would make Colonel Sanders blush.
 Schnitzel is generally beef, and while Imbiss does have some nice beef schnitzels, the Jaeger (which is our personal favourite) is pure unadulterated pork through and through.
-As far as taste goes it’s a bit bland, but you won’t even notice it when you wash it down with the complementary, delicious, mushroom gravy.
+As far as taste goes it’s a bit bland, but you won’t even notice it when you wash it down with the delicious side of mushroom gravy.